-The Master’s Scholarship is a financial scholarship of £3,000, which will contribute to the tuition fee of full-time postgraduate taught level study in 2020/21.
-It is available to students who are graduating from the University of Portsmouth in 2020.
+The Master’s Scholarship is a financial scholarship of £3,000, which will contribute to the tuition fee of full-time postgraduate taught level study in 2021/22.
+It is available to students who are graduating from the University of Portsmouth in 2021, or graduated in 2020.

 The following terms and conditions apply to the scholarship:

 1. Eligible students

-1.1 The financial scholarship is a £3,000 contribution to tuition fee and is open to University of Portsmouth students who:
+1.1 The financial scholarship is a £3,000 contribution to tuition fees and is open to University of Portsmouth students who:

-- UK students only for fee purposes.
-International and Channel Islands students are not eligible to receive the Scholarship.
+- are UK students for fee purposes.
+EU, international and Channel Island students are not eligible to receive the Scholarship